albert-decatur/SQL-for-Windows-Users/README.md

 1. Go to [sqlitebrowser.org](http://sqlitebrowser.org/) and download the right executable for your operating system.
 Should be .exe for Windows and .dmg for Mac.
 1. install it!
 1. open it!
-1. now for screenshots.  we'll be using AidData's Nepal research release.
+1. now follow our screenshots above.  we'll be using AidData's Nepal research release.
   1. find these three tables as tab separated values (TSV) under our data folder.